 Cultural things to do in Peru

 Koricancha Temple Koricancha is the most impressive example of how Inca and Hispanic cultures fused.
 The remains of the ancient Peruvians' Sun Temple were used as foundations on which the Santo Domingo church and convent was built.
 The temple is a symbol of Western dominance.
 The site is a living example of the co-existence of Peru's past with European architecture.
 The temple was buil...
-More info
+Read More

 Ventanillas de Otuzco (Otuzco Windows)